Can a Prescription Medication Error Be Medical Malpractice?

 In the gamut of medical malpractice claims, Nagel says these aren’t particularly difficult to litigate.
 Medical malpractice lawyers take these cases on a contingency basis, meaning they are paid a percentage of the verdict if you win.
 Given the inherent risk, however, attorneys are commonly very selective in the cases they decide to take.

-“We probably take about one in every 50 cases we hear, but we have a recovery rate of over 90% over the years,” Nagel says.
+“We probably take about one in every 50 cases we hear, but we have a recovery rate of over 90 percent over the years,” Nagel says.

 In med mal cases, expert testimony drives up the cost, but, “By and large, you can litigate these cases with one or two experts: a liability expert and a damage expert,” Nagel adds.

-In terms of how long it takes for a prescription error case to resolve, Nagel says it’s not much different from any other med mal case: “Depending on what county you’re in, anywhere from two to five years.
-With COVID, extend that by a year or two.”
+In terms of how long it takes for a prescription error case to resolve, Nagel says it’s not much different from any other med mal case: “Depending on what county you’re in, anywhere from two to five years.”

 A qualified New Jersey medical malpractice attorney can provide you with more detailed guidance based on the specific facts of your case.